Akira Kaji

 Akira Kaji (加地 亮, Kaji Akira) is a Japanese former professional footballer who played as a defender.
-He last played for Japan national team until 2008.
+He played for the Japan national team from 2003 until 2008.

 Club career

 After graduating from Takigawa Daini High School, Kaji joined Cerezo Osaka in 1998.
 He made his first league appearance on 25 July 1998 against Avispa Fukuoka.
 At the club, he found it difficult to break into the first team and was loaned out to J2 League side Oita Trinita at the start of the 2000 season.

 After spending two years at Oita, Kaji came back to J1 League in 2002 to play for FC Tokyo.
 The manager Hiromi Hara made him a regular and assigned a more attacking role.
 His club won the 2004 J.League Cup by beating Urawa Reds in the final which ended 0–0 after the extra time.
 The penalty shoot-out was required and his successful conversion as the last penalty taker for Tokyo finally broke the deadlock.

 He was transferred to Gamba Osaka at the beginning of the 2006 season and scored in the beginning league match against Urawa Reds.
 He was selected as a member of the 2006 J.League Best XI.
 The club won the champions 2007 J.League Cup, 2008 and 2009 Emperor's Cup.
 In Asia, the club won the champions 2008 AFC Champions League and the 3rd place 2008 Club World Cup.
 From 2012, his opportunity to play decreased for injury.

 After eight years with Gamba Osaka, Kaji signed with Major League Soccer club Chivas USA on 24 June 2014.
 However, the club was disbanded in 2014, he returned to Japan and joined Fagiano Okayama in 2015.
 He retired end of 2017 season.